eradiate/eradiate/docs/rst/contributing.rst

 In addition, a ``init_type`` argument lets the user specify if constructor argument types are different from the field type.
-This is particularly useful when a converter is systematically applied to field values upon initialisation:
+This is particularly useful when a converter is systematically applied to field values upon initialization:

 .. code:: python